tschuehly/htmx-supabase-spring-boot-starter/README.md

         - "/user-feature-1/**"
 ```

-With this configuration users with the Authority ROLE_ADMIN can access any endpoints under the /admin/** path, and any user with the Authority ROLE_USER can create POST request to the endpoints under the /user-feature-1/** path.
+With this configuration, users with the Authority ROLE_ADMIN can access any endpoints under the /admin/** path, and any user with the Authority ROLE_USER can create POST request to the endpoints under the /user-feature-1/** path.

-You need to be able to set roles for a user but there are two ways to do that:
+You need to be able to set roles for a user, but there are two ways to do that:

 ### service role JWT

-When you go to your supabase project in the Project Settings -> API section you can find the service_role secret.
-With
+When you go to your supabase project in the Project Settings -> API section, you can find the service_role secret.
-this secret, you can set the role for any user.
+With this secret, you can set the role for any user.
 This way you can control user roles directly from your backend.

 Here is an example curl request that sets the role of the user with the id: `381c6358-22dd-4681-81e3-c79846117511` to `USER`